-Kevin Hsu is the Mobile Marketing Manager at Touch of Modern in San Francisco.
+Kevin Hsu was formerly Mobile Marketing Manager at Touch of Modern in San Francisco.
 His key to success is utilizing multiple device touch points to turn prospects into engaged, returning customers of their eCommerce platform.

 Read Kevin’s latest blog post on how consumer engagement across multiple mobile touch points impacts revenue and lifetime value.